UWPCE-PythonCert/PythonCertDevel/source/modules/Sequences.rst

 It binds the name: "altered" to the same object that "original" is bound to.

-That is, there is only one list, even though is is referred to by two names.
+That is, there is only one list, even though it is referred to by two names.
 So when you mutate (or change) that list from *either* name, the changes show up when you refer to it by the other name.

 Other Gotchas
 -------------